CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ### ♻️ Wrapping up functionality

-Can we take the expression we’ve created and wrap it up somehow so that it can be reused to convert any number into a percentage?
+Can we take the expression we’ve created and wrap it up so it can be reused to convert any number into a percentage?

 We can take this unit of code and write a function declaration to reuse some given unit of code.
 A function declaration looks like this: